Gallon: A unit of volume. A U.S. gallon has 231 cubic inches or 3.785 liters.

 Gross Power-Generation Potential: The installed power generation capacity that landfill gas can support.

-Ground Cover: Plants grown to keep soil from eroding.
+Ground Cover: Plants were grown to keep soil from eroding.

 Ground Water: The supply of fresh water found beneath the Earth's surface, usually in aquifers, which supply wells and springs.
 Because ground water is a major source of drinking water, there is growing concern over contamination from leaching agricultural or industrial pollutants or leaking underground storage tanks.